vim-scripts/tsuquyomi/README.md

 + Completion (omni-completion)
 + Navigate to the location where a symbol is defined.
 + Show location(s) where a symbol is referenced.
-+ Display a list of syntax and seamantics errors to Vim quickfix window.
++ Display a list of syntax and semantics errors to Vim quickfix window.
 + and so on,,,

 ![capture](capt_comp.png)